HoujyouChomei/local-masonry-video-player/README.md

 2. Extract the zip file and save `ffmpeg.exe` and `ffprobe.exe` (found in the `bin` folder) to a location of your choice.
 3. Open the app's `Settings` > `External Tools` section and specify the paths for both files.

-## Data Collection Specification
+### How Data Collection Works

 The application collects video metadata in the background.

-*   **Search Indexing**: To enable search for a specific video, **you must open the folder containing the video within the app at least once.**
+*   **Search Indexing**: To enable search for a specific video, the folder containing it needs to be opened within the app at least once.**
-*   **Reflection Lag**: There may be a lag of a few seconds to a few minutes before detailed information (AI prompts, FPS, etc.) appears.
+*   **Rebinding Logic**: There may be a lag of a few seconds to a few minutes before detailed information (AI prompts, FPS, etc.) appears.

 ## Shortcuts